Table of Contents

 - Critical circuits requiring high reliability

-- Energy savings from reduced I2R losses justify cost
+- Energy savings from reduced I2R losses justify the cost

 6.2 Aluminum vs Copper